jphaugla/Digital-Banking-CockroachDB/README.md

 #### Use swagger UI
 * [open api docs](http://localhost:8080/v3/api-docs)
 * [use swagger ui](http://localhost:8080/swagger-ui/index.html)

 #### run bash scripts in ./scripts.
-Adding the CockroachDBearch queries behind each script here also...
+Adding the CockroachDB search queries behind each script here also...
   * addTag.sh - add a tag to a transaction.
 Tags allow user to mark  transactions to be in a buckets such as Travel or Food for budgetary tracking purposes
   * deleteCustomer.sh - delete all customers matching a string
   * generateData.sh - simple API to generate default customer, accounts, merchants, phone numbers, emails and transactions